 - Actions to prevent and mitigate child poverty in South Ayrshire Community planning partnership

 - Tackling child poverty: Actions to mitigate child poverty at the local level

 4. What counts as ‘evidence’ in health versus social care?
 A literature review

 The evidence review sought and examined an existing evidence base which looks at what is seen as ‘evidence’ and how different types of evidence are viewed across health and social care.

 The scoping stage is completed and the output was discussed at the Evidence to Action working group in February 2017.

 Evidence to action resources

-All evidence reviews, briefing papers and other resources produced by the Evidence Bank are on the evidence reviews page.
+All evidence reviews, briefing papers and other resources produced by the Evidence Bank are in our our collection of evidence reviews.